-If a visa is required for you reside and study in the United States, you are an international student applicant.
+If a visa is required for you to reside and study in the United States, you are an international student applicant.
 If you are U.S. citizen, legal permanent resident, refugee or asylee, you are considered a domestic applicant.

-If you are interested in applying to the UC Merced as either a freshman, a transfer student (transferring from another college or university within the U.S.) or as a graduate student (a student pursuing a master's or doctorate) but have not yet applied, you are considered a prospective student.
+If you are interested in applying to the UC Merced as either a freshman, a transfer student (transferring from another college or university within the U.S.) or as a graduate student (a student pursuing a master's or doctorate degree) but have not yet applied, you are considered a prospective student.
 Every full-time degree international student admitted to UC Merced is eligible for the F-1 student visa.
 The majority of UC Merced international students hold this F-1 student visa non-immigrant status.

 To obtain more information or apply to UC Merced, visit the Admissions website for International Students.

 Prospective graduate students seeking a master's or doctorate can visit the Graduate Division website for admission information.

 For more information about the cost of attendance, visit http://iss.ucmerced.edu/students/prospective/finances.

 For information on how to apply for your student visa following admission to UC Merced, visit How to Apply for Your Visa.